-Although Prairie Centre Credit Union is focused on serving the needs of our members in Saskatchewan, the economic and business conditions beyond our trading area can impact the credit union and our financial position.
+Although Prairie Centre Credit Union is focused on serving the needs of our members in Saskatchewan, the economic and business conditions beyond our trading area can impact Prairie Centre and our financial position.
 This includes national and international economic conditions as they influence currency and interest rates.

-The Canadian dollar has improved relative to the US dollar in recent months and is expected to remain stable.
-We expect a continuation of low interest rates for an extended period.
+The Canadian dollar improved relative to the US dollar in 2021 and is expected to remain stable.
+We expect interest rate increases in 2022, however, they will remain low relative to historical interest rate levels.

-The COVID-19 pandemic, which has affected every country and economy worldwide, has had a large economic impact in 2020.
+The COVID-19 pandemic, which has affected every country and economy worldwide, has continued to have a large economic impact.
+Governments have responded by providing economic stimulation.
 The impacts on the economy are likely to persist in the long term throughout the global and national economy.
-Lockdowns have led to a worldwide economic downturn despite the efforts of government to provide fiscal and monetary stimulus.
-The ability of the economy to improve is uncertain given the impact of the COVID-19 pandemic.
+Unrest globally will also be a factor in the recovery.

 As a country, the performance of our economy depends heavily on developments in the United States and other global economies.
-The economy in the United States is being supported by government injections into the economy, and the rollout of vaccines has allowed for more opening of the economy.
-The US GDP is expected to grow 5% in 2021 as a result.
+There is unprecedented consumer demand building in the US, along with a high demand for labour which causes increased wages, both of which are fueling inflation.
+The US GDP is expected to grow 4% in 2022 as a result.
 China has been experiencing economic recovery and a reduction in trade tensions has led to stronger export growth and an improved economy.